shnam7/svelte-tailwind-markdown-template/README.md

 Options and additional features

 -   TypeScript is used as default language
--   [Prism](https://prismjs.com) code highlighting enabled with line numbering option (using temporary workaround).
+-   [Shiki](https://github.com/shikijs/shiki) code highlighting is enabled.
 -   Configured for static website as default (ready for gh-pages)

+## Installation

-## Using the template
+### Using the template

-You can download the template using `degit`, a simplest way.
+You can download the template using `degit`, which is the simplest way.

 ```bash
 # install degit if it's not installed yet